CurlyWurly-1/PICO-W-Micropython-examples/README.md

 # PICO-W-Micropython-examples
-This is a collection of 9 Micropython programs that you can use on a PICO W (RP2040 with WIFI) for the following modules:
+This is a collection of 11 Micropython programs that you can use on either a PICO W (RP2040 with WIFI) or a PICO 2 W (RP2350 with wifi) for the following modules:
  - OLED (size 1.3) - Display that uses the SH1106 driver instead of the SSD1306 driver
  - GPS Module      - GPS co-ordinates
  - BNO0055 module  - 6 axis Gyro